Austria – Policy Recommendations On Cell Phones, Wireless Radiation & Health

 - “The official advice of the Public Health Department of the Salzburg Region is not to use WLAN and DECT in Schools or Kindergartens.” – Gerd Oberfeld, MD.

-- The public health department of Salzburg (Landessanitätsdirektion) also recommends to evaluate mobile phone base station exposures based on the EUROPAEM EMF Guideline 2016
+- The public health department of Salzburg (Landessanitätsdirektion) also recommends evaluating mobile phone base station exposures based on the EUROPAEM EMF Guideline 2016

 - Lists Electrosmog studies highlighting the EUROPAEM EMF guideline 2016 as representing the current state of medical science that it is used by the Landessanitätsdirektion Salzburg for the health assessment of EMF.